usnews/brightspot-cms/docs/documentation/new-page.md

 <div markdown="1" class="span8">

 Brightspot implements a subset of the [W3 Grid Layout specification](http://www.w3.org/TR/css3-grid-layout/) for defining grid layouts.
 This provides a flexible way to define grid layouts using a compact CSS format.

 Using the `<cms:render>` JSP Tag content can be rendered into the CSS grid items defined by CSS layouts.

 ### Overview

-Grid layouts are defined in regular css files.
-Brightspot will automatically read all css files in the project and find any defined grid layouts.
+Grid layouts are defined in regular CSS files.
+Brightspot will automatically read all CSS files in the project and find any defined grid layouts.

-For each content type being rendered there should be a grid layout defined in css, a JSP to use the css grid layout and a JSP to render the content.
+For each content type being rendered there should be a grid layout defined in CSS, a JSP to use the CSS grid layout and a JSP to render the content.

-Note: Brightspot does not require the use of css grid layouts but it makes defining layouts much easier and is recommended.
+Note: Brightspot does not require the use of CSS grid layouts but it makes defining layouts much easier and is recommended.

 ### Creating a Grid Layout

-Grid layouts are defined in css files contained within your project directories.
+Grid layouts are defined in CSS files contained within your project directories.

 Brightspot implements the following css properties defined in